 These are the kind of people who effortlessly radiate compassion, empathy, humility, and have a general sense of goodness about them.
 You feel instantly at ease around them and you know that you can count on them in times of need.
-These subtle traits are not something that you can find listed on a resume or a bio but it is an understated quality that you sense in an individual only by meeting them in person.
+These subtle traits are not something that you can find listed on a resume or a bio – it’s an understated quality that you sense in an individual only by meeting them in person.

 For the longest time, I lacked the right language and words to define the constellation of traits that make up the character of these evolved individuals who I respected so deeply.
-It was not until I came across New York Times columnist David Brook’s book, The Road Character, that my understanding of this idealized persona deepened and flourished to higher levels, while also receiving multiple breakthroughs.
+It was not until I came across New York Times columnist David Brook’s book, The Road Character, that my understanding of this idealized persona deepened and solidified.

-There is a tangible lack of soul in ego-driven people who are solely focused on pursuing self-interest and getting ahead of everyone else so that they can impress the world.
-A shallow existence like this can make us lose sight of the deeper truths of life and what really matters.
-The whole-hearted parts of you go unexplored and as a result, you lack a sense of purpose and a moral ecology to anchor your spirit.
+There’s a tangible lack of soul in ego-driven people who are solely focused on pursuing self-interest and getting ahead of everyone.
+A shallow existence like this can make us lose sight of the deeper truths of life, our priorities and a value system to anchor your spirit.

 There are countless examples of famous figures who have lost their way because they allowed fame and fortune to get to their heads.
-They soon discovered that the pursuit of “fake happiness” cannot replace the spiritual understanding that comes from knowing who you are, and living in alignment with your truth.
+They soon discovered that the pursuit of “fake happiness” cannot replace the spiritual understanding that comes from self-reflection.
 No amount of drugs, alcohol and toys will take the place of a personality ground in love and authenticity.

-If you have ever had the privilege to meet a person of depth and character, you have probably noticed that they possessed an inner cohesion and a sense of being rooted.
-You can tell that they have been through some tough times and they have gained their wisdom the hard way.
-As a result, they have developed an implicit belief in their abilities and convictions because they’ve learned how not to crumble in adversity.
+If you have ever had the privilege to meet a person of depth and character, you’ve probably noticed that they possessed an inner cohesion and a sense of being rooted.
+You can tell that they’ve been through some tough times and, as a result, they have developed an implicit belief in their abilities.

 That’s not to say that we should give up all our material desires to be considered a good person.
 We can still hold onto our worldly ambitions, but during that process, we need to be vigilant about the kind of person that we’re becoming.
-While pursuing our goals, we must give priority to crafting and molding a value system that is akin to a person of substance and depth.
+While pursuing our goals, we must give priority to molding a value system and becoming a person of substance and depth.

-- Find role models and mentors: You are the average of the five people that you spend the most time with.
+1. Find role models and mentors: You are the average of the five people that you spend the most time with.
 Based on this logic, if you aspire to become a person of character, you would want to hang out more with people who exhibit those qualities.
 Seek out mentors and role models in your workplace, industry or community who you deeply admire, and finds ways to be in their presence on a regular basis.
-You don’t have to imitate exactly what they do but simply extract those aspects of their personality that you would most like to emulate in your own personal conduct.
+You don’t have to imitate exactly what they do but simply extract those aspects of their personality that you would most like to emulate.

-- Stay accountable: There is absolutely no way that you can develop a solid identity if you cannot be accountable for your actions and decisions.
+2. Stay accountable: There’s absolutely no way that you can develop a solid identity if you cannot be accountable for your actions and decisions.
 We have to become keen observers so that we can keep close tabs on our reactions and the choices that we make.
-It is only by doing this that we can achieve an objective perspective on things that we need to improve or enhance to further our personal progress.
-I suggest keeping track of your observations and thoughts in a journal or speaking about it with a trusted friend or coach.
+It’s only by doing this that we can achieve an objective perspective on things that we need to improve on to further our progress.
+Keep track of your observations and thoughts in a journal or speak about it with a trusted friend or coach.
 Remember to be kind to yourself when you do this and to not judge yourself harshly.

-- Be selfless in your approach: A person of character has a heart of gold and always comes from a place of service.
+5. Be selfless in your approach: A person of character has a heart of gold and always comes from a place of service.
 They have the capacity to really listen to people and be totally present with them.
 To attain this level of personal evolution, we have to reach a place of genuine compassion where we can think beyond our own needs.
-We have to be able to connect with our fellow beings, both human and non-human, and treat them with dignity, respect and kindness (as long as they don’t harm us or our loved ones).
-I have written extensively on how we can express more kindness towards others in this blog post.
+We have to be able to connect with our fellow beings and treat them with dignity, respect and kindness (as long as they don’t harm us or our loved ones).

 All my best on your journey,

 Question for you: Do you have anyone in your life who demonstrates an exceptional character?
-What can you learn from them when it comes to building character ?
+What can you learn from them?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this one every week.